Scotland & Scotch Whisky

-The industry directly employs 10,000 people, supporting 40,000 jobs across the United Kingdom, 7,000 of which are in rural areas where other jobs may be hard to find.
+The industry directly employs 10,000 people, supporting 40,000 jobs across the United Kingdom, 7,000 of which are in rural areas, such as Scotland’s many islands, where other jobs may be hard to find.
 This makes whisky the third biggest industry in Scotland, behind energy and financial services.
 As of December 2017, there are 126 distilleries licensed to produce Scotland’s national drink.

 Odyssey Traveller has several small-group tours to Scotland, including a special tour of the Scottish Isles with a whisky-drinking stop on the Isle of Skye.
 Click through to sign up for the tours, or read on to know more about the world’s favourite spirit.

 There is a specific UK regulation governing the production, labelling, and presentation of Scotch whisky—The Scotch Whisky Regulations 2009.
 To be Scotch Whisky, the spirit must mature in oak casks in Scotland for at least three years, though most are aged from eight to 20 years.
 (If you find a bottle of Scotch whisky without an age label, you are guaranteed by UK law that the whisky inside is at least three years old.)

 According to law, there are five categories of Scotch whisky:

 - Single Malt – the gold standard of Scotch, single malt is distilled at a single distillery from only water, yeast, and malted barley, without any other cereal grains added

 - Single Grain – also distilled at a single distillery, but may have other grains or cereals (such as maize and wheat) along with malted barley

 - Blended Scotch– a blend between one or more single grain and one or more single malt Scotch whiskies

 - Blended Malt – a blend of more than one single malt Scotch whisky from more than one distillery

 - Blended Grain – a blend of more than one single grain Scotch whisky from more than one distillery